-The Doctor is trapped in the Matrix, taunted by an enemy he doesn’t recognise.
+The Doctor is trapped inside the Matrix and taunted by an enemy he doesn’t recognise.

 Sue: Well, if the Doctor doesn’t know who he is, I don’t feel so bad.

-Me: Okay, that’ll do.
+Me: Okay, that’ll do, Sue.
 We get the idea.

 Tegan and Robin find Colin toiling away in the crypt.